serialbyter/equinor_hackathon_2019/docs/getting_started.md

 2. Give your repository a name and decide if you want it to be public or private.
 Click create repository.

 If you decided to have a private repository note that you'll have to create a personal access token to interact with the repository from the virtual machine.
 [A guide to doing this can be found here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).

 3. Make sure HTTPS is selected.
 Follow the "…or create a new repository on the command line" instructions. **Important:** use `git add .` instead of `git add README.md`.

 You will get a prompt requiring you to set your email and name.
 Follow the instructions that pop up with this prompt.
+We recommend that everyone uses **https** and not SSH when setting up the repository.

 ![git_instructions](resources/gitguide.png)